Frederick Wurm

-Louis Friedrich Wurm (1832 – 1 December 1910), generally known as Fred or Frederick was an early colonist of South Australia.
+Louis Friedrich Wurm (1832 – 1 December 1910), generally known as Fred or Frederick, was an early colonist of South Australia.

 History

 Wurm was born at Dortmund (then in Prussia), in 1832.
-He emigrated to South Australia aboard not found in 1849.
+He emigrated to South Australia in 1849.
 The following year he joined the Mounted Police, and was for some years stationed at Angaston.
 In 1856 he joined his brother Friedrich Carl Wilhelm Heinrich "Henry" Wurm in business in Grenfell Street, but when Henry left for New Zealand in 1860 Frederick went into business as a grain and produce merchant in Twin Street.
 In 1873 he entered into partnership with C. N. Collins with a general store in Stansbury, with branches at Curramulka and Minlaton.